UR-DataScience/electric-book/book/text/0-3-contents.md

 incremental development, spiral development, rapid application development, and extreme programming.

-A life-cycle \"model\" is sometimes considered a more general term for a category of methodologies and a software development \"process\" a more specific term to refer to a specific process chosen by a specific organization.\[citation needed\] For example, there are many specific software development processes that fit the spiral life-cycle model.
+A life-cycle "model" is sometimes considered a more general term for a category of methodologies and a software development "process" a more specific term to refer to a specific process chosen by a specific organization.\[citation needed\] For example, there are many specific software development processes that fit the spiral life-cycle model.
 The